 Is blowing my grass or leaves into the street bad for water quality?

 Yes.
-Grass and leaves blown into the street are washed away by storm-water runoff into the stormwater system, which drains into local waterways.
-This creates higher nitrogen levels and lower oxygen levels in the water, which can lead to excessive algae growth as well as harm and kill fish.
+Grass and leaves blown into the street are washed away by storm-water runoff into the stormwater system, which drains into local streams and rivers.
+Rotting leaves raise nitrogen levels and lower oxygen levels in the water, leading to excessive algae growth as well as harm and kill fish.

 What is a cross connection and why am I required to install a backflow assembly device?